triadtitans/seminar_rigid_body_methods/_sources/applylag.md

 ASC-ODE also implements potential energy.
 To account for interactions between bodies, the potential is calculated **globally**.
 That is, all potential energies of all bodies are summed up.
+This allows for the interaction of bodies.
 Let $q_i \in SE(3)$ represent the transformations of the individual bodies.
 Then the result is a scalar-valued potential function
 \begin{equation}